Automatic Combination of Sample Selection Strategies for Few-Shot Learning: Introduction

-In addition, as the different strategies mostly focus on selecting samples based on a single property (e.g., how often the samples are forgotten~\cite{toneva2018empirical}, how easy they are to learn~\cite{swayamdipta-etal-2020-dataset, zhang-plank-2021-cartography-active} or how informative they are~\cite{ye-etal-2023-complementary, liu2023towards}), we ask \textbf{whether the selection based on their combination would not lead to better results}.
-To answer this question and to leverage the strengths of different sample selection strategies, we propose \textbf{ACSESS}, an effective method for \textbf{A}utomatic \textbf{C}ombination of \textbf{S}ampl\textbf{E} \textbf{S}election \textbf{S}trategies.
-The proposed method first identifies a subset of relevant strategies that can improve the overall success of few-shot learning.
-Afterwards, the identified strategies are combined together using weighting based on their expected contribution to find samples that can provide the most benefit.
-We summarise our contributions as follows\footnote{To support replicability and extension of our results, we openly publish the source code of our experiments at \url{https://anonymous.4open.science/r/ACSESS}}: \begin{itemize} \item We evaluate the impact of 20 sample selection strategies on 5 few-shot learning approaches, including meta-learning, few-shot fine-tuning and in-context learning, across 8 image and 6 text datasets.
-Experimental results show the selection strategies often lead to non-negligible improvements in performance (up to $2$ percentage points for gradient few-shot learning or $3$ percentage points for in-context learning), while showing a strong approach and dataset dependence. \item We propose a method for automatic combination of sample selection strategies to leverage their strengths and identify samples with complementary properties required for the success of few-shot learning.
-Experimental results show the method consistently leads to performance improvement (up to $3$ percentage points for gradient few-shot learning or $5$ percentage points for in-context learning), outperforming all investigated strategies, including a recent in-context specific strategy LENS~\cite{li-qiu-2023-finding}. \item We further analyse how the impact of sample selection changes when increasing the number of shots.
-We find following key insights: 1) sample selection has significantly higher impact on lower number of shots; 2) at higher number of shots (30-40 on average), the impact of sample selection is negligible as all strategies regress to random selection; and 3) after a certain point, the boost in performance from increasing the number of shots is negligible (50-shot for gradient few-shot learning; 20-shot for in-context learning with strong dependence on input text size and model context size). \end{itemize}
+In this work, we \textbf{demonstrate that well-established strategies can match or exceed the performance of in-context learning specific strategies}.
+To achieve this, we \textbf{automatically and optimally combine the sample selection objectives used by well-established sample selection strategies to identify samples with complementary properties}.
+In order to leverage the strengths of different sample selection strategies, we propose \textbf{ACSESS}, an effective method for \textbf{A}utomatic \textbf{C}ombination of \textbf{S}ampl\textbf{E} \textbf{S}election \textbf{S}trategies.
+First, a subset of relevant strategies that can improve the overall success of few-shot learning is identified.
+Afterwards, the selection objectives from the identified strategies are combined together, using weighting based on their expected contribution, in order to identify the most informative and high-quality samples that can provide the most benefit.
+Our contributions and findings are as follows\footnote{To support replicability and extension of our results, we openly publish the source code of our experiments at \url{https://github.com/kinit-sk/ACSESS}}: \begin{itemize} \item We provide the first large-scale study of 23 sample selection strategies across 5 in-context learning models and 3 few-shot learning approaches, including meta-learning and few-shot fine-tuning, across 6 text and 8 image datasets.
+We show that sample selection can yield consistent gains (up to $5$ and $3$ percentage points for in-context learning and gradient few-shot learning, respectively), though the effects depend heavily on dataset and approach. \item We propose \textbf{ACSESS}, a method that automatically combines and weights sample selection objectives to leverage their strengths and identify samples with complementary properties (i.e., informativeness, representativeness and learnability).
+Our results show that the combination of well-established strategies identified by the ACSESS method consistently leads to performance on par or better than the existing in-context learning specific baselines. \item Through ablation studies, we find following key insights: 1) sample selection has higher impact when the number of shots is low or when using noisy datasets; 2) at higher number of shots (30-40 on average), the impact of sample selection is negligible as all strategies regress to random selection; 3) after a certain point, the boost in performance from using more shots becomes negligible (30 shots for in-context learning; 50-shot for gradient few-shot learning); 4) sample selection is beneficial even for small dataset sizes (achieving similar performance when selecting from only 25\% for in-context learning or 10\% of the dataset for gradient few-shot learning). \end{itemize}